RozhakXD/Tuongtaccheo/README.md

 - You have to stop for 1 hour before doing the mission again.

 ### When will the purchase be received?
-Followers and Likes will arrive in your account within 24 hours, this may take more than 24 hours if the tuongtaccheo service does not have many users.
-This is all influenced by whether or not many users use the service.
+Followers and Likes will arrive in your account within 24 hours.
+If it's been more than 24 hours, maybe this service doesn't have users to make an exchange.

 ##
 ```python